emawind84/devnote-doc/pmis-file-manager.rst

 	});

-filemng/downloaded
+.. describe:: filemng/downloaded

 	Event triggered on file download.

-filemng/save
+.. describe:: filemng/save

 	Event triggered when the save button is clicked.

-filemng/ready
+.. describe:: filemng/ready

 	Event triggered when the file manager is ready to be used.

-filemng/added
+.. describe:: filemng/added

 	Event triggered after a file is added to the grid.

-filemng/change
+.. describe:: filemng/change

 	Event triggered every time the file manager changes his status.

-filemng/dblclick
+.. describe:: filemng/dblclick

 	Event triggered after a double click on a file.

-filemng/selected
+.. describe:: filemng/selected

 	Event triggered after a file on the list is selected.

-filemng/uploading
+.. describe:: filemng/uploading

 	Event triggered during the upload process.

-filemng/uploaded
+.. describe:: filemng/uploaded

 	Event triggered when the upload process is terminated.